 Dr Sue Johnson says it this way: evidence shows that “the quality of relationship interactions powerfully shapes partners responses in and out of bed.
 In focusing on our individual sexuality, perhaps we forget that we are, above all, social bonding animals.
 Our bodies and our brains are designed to link with and resonate with others in bed and out of bed.”

 Ok, back to what if the sexual aspect of your relationship isn’t how you’d like it to be, rather than looking for techniques and toys, consider this to be a red flag inviting you to have a look at deepening the quality of your interactions.
 Beginning with enriching your capacity to share emotional intimacy, increasing honesty levels, being in vulnerability, increasing emotional safety, sharing and listening.
 From the ordinary to the extraordinary, fears through to dreams.

 This is how we continually attune and enable our relationship to flourish; how we make LOVE real.

-Many many SAY they want more intimacy and yet they themselves are unconsciously hiding behind an invisible wall made of criticism and annoyance.
-They long for someone to give them what they infact are not yet able to offer.
+Many SAY they want more intimacy, and yet they themselves are unconsciously hiding behind an invisible wall made of criticism and annoyance.
+They long for someone to give them what they in fact are not yet able to offer.
 Have a look and see if this is you.
 If it is, no problem it’s possible to discover this in yourself.

-Here’s loads of empathy for the part of you that shelters from deep vulnerability i a way that connects you with yourself and with others.
+Here’s loads of empathy for the part of you that shelters from deep vulnerability in a way that connects you with yourself and with others.

 Reach out to heal your past relational history and/or visit Nonviolent Communications to up-level your communication skills for interactions that deepen love and intimacy – you can have an extraordinary intimate relationship.